PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Experiments

 Figure~\ref{fig:generated_grid} shows five representative generated skulls per species, demonstrating that the Residual CFM produces morphologically distinct and species-appropriate outputs across all four focal taxa.

-Figure~\ref{fig:cfm_vs_gmm} directly compares the within-species diversity of Residual CFM and GMM samples for \textit{G.~fuliginosa}.
+SI Fig.~S1 compares the within-species diversity of Residual CFM and GMM samples for \textit{G.~fuliginosa}.
 Table~\ref{tab:main} presents the primary quantitative comparison across all methods.
 All reported numbers are from the final experimental run producing 360 meshes (180 via Residual CFM and 180 via GMM), with each method generating 100 unconditional samples and 10 species-conditioned samples for each of four focal species (\textit{G.~fortis}, \textit{G.~magnirostris}, \textit{G.~fuliginosa}, \textit{C.~parvulus}) as well as 20 ancestral reconstructions for each of two species pairs.

 DDPM with 1,000 denoising steps produced catastrophically unstable outputs.
 During training, the standard deviation of generated codes oscillated wildly, between $0.17\times$ and $338\times$ the true value across epochs, and the model never converged to a stable generative regime.
 No valid 3D meshes could be extracted from any generated code.
 This failure is consistent with the theoretical expectation that iterative Markov chains require per-step accuracy that is unattainable with only 1,107 training points in 64 dimensions.
 As approximation errors at each of the 1,000 steps compound multiplicatively, pushing generated codes far outside the data manifold.
 This result carries a practical implication for the field: DDPM and related multi-step diffusion models should not be applied to small scientific datasets without fundamental architectural modifications.